The Hardest Day: KG 2 raid

 Squadron Leader Michael Crossley was back in action with No. 32 Squadron.
 With No. 501, Crossley's units attempted to engage KG 2 while over Herne Bay.
 The 15-strong Hurricanes were blocked by escorting Bf 109s.
 No. 501 came under attack from II./JG 51.
 One was shot down and its pilot, George E.B.
 Stoney was killed.
 His victor was Hauptmann Josef Foezoe, an Austrian pilot.
 No. 501 quickly counter-attacked, destroying two Bf 109s.
 One of them was flown by Horst Tietzen, an ace with 20 victories and the fourth highest claimant in the Luftwaffe at that time.
 The other victim was Hans-Otto Lessing.
 Both German pilots were killed.
 Another Bf 109 fell to Peter Brothers.
 The Bf 109's 22-year-old pilot, Gerhard Mueller was killed.
 Meanwhile, Crossley, Karol Pniak and Alan Eckford shared in the destruction of another Bf 109.
 The pilot, Walter Blume was severely injured and taken prisoner.
 Within a short time, the Germans turned the tables, and three Hurricanes (Crossley, Pilot Officer de Grunne and Pilot Officer Pearce) were shot down.
 All three survived, though Pearce and de Grunne suffered burns.
-But while the RAF fighters were kept busy by the escort, the Dorniers continued without interception.
+However, while the RAF fighters were kept busy by the escort, the Dorniers continued without interception.

 As the Dorniers passed Sheerness, the anti-aircraft defences opened fire to protect the naval yard at Chatham, Kent.
 Along the south bank of the Thames Estuary 15 gun positions fired six 4.5in of 3.7in heavy shells.
 The German bombers opened up a little, to spread out.
 The cloud over the target ruined the German bomb run, and some bombers began the return trip with their loads still on board.
 While crossing the coast over Deal, Kent, three attacked the Royal Marines barracks there.
 They continued back across the Channel, having made no contact with enemy fighters.

 Night raids

 German

 At 18:18 night began to fall.
-The Luftwaffe sent bombers from KG 1, 2, 3, 27 and 53 to bomb targets at Sheffield, Leeds, Hull, Colchester, Canvey Island, Manningtree and Sealand.
+The Luftwaffe sent bombers from KG 1, 2, 3, 27 and 53 to bomb targets in England at Sheffield, Leeds, Hull, Colchester, Canvey Island and Manningtree and in Wales at Sealand.
 British records mentioned damage only at Sealand.
 Most bombs were scattered over rural districts.
-In one incident, a KG 27 He 111, shortly before midnight, attacked the flying and training school at Windrush, in Gloucestershire, where night flying was in progress.
+In one incident, a KG 27 He 111, shortly before midnight, attacked the flying and training school at Windrush, Gloucestershire, where night flying was in progress.
 The bomber, piloted by Alfred Dreher, crashed into an Avro Anson piloted by Sergeant Bruce Hancock.
 Both aircraft crashed, killing all five men involved.